takagi/common-lisp-script/README.md

 9. Increasing specification compatibility
  - Better Common Lisp specification compliance.

+## Approaches

-## Based on
+a.
+Based on jscl

-- Common Lisp Script will be based on [jscl](https://github.com/davazp/jscl), so its specification compliance depends on jscl.
+  - Based on [jscl](https://github.com/davazp/jscl), a Lisp to javascript compiler working on javascript.
+  - The browser loads the compiler as javascript source file.
+  - The compiler on javascript VM evaluates jscl source codes.

+b.
+Another Common Lisp to javascript compiler
+  - Provide another Common Lisp to javascript compiler working on Common Lisp.
+  - The browser loads compiled javascript source files.

 ## Futher more